 Nightlife & Live Music

 40) It’s easy to meet locals in Glasgow.
 Just go to a pub, stand by the bar and someone will start chatting to you.
+Yet, I never find it uncomfortable to visit a pub by myself in Glasgow – if you want to be left alone, people will accept that.

 41) If you want to see a lot of Glasgow while getting drunk, do a Subcrawl, a pub-crawl via the city’s subway!
 In total there are 15 stations and here are some suggestions for pubs to visit.
 I’d recommend to end your tour in Hillhead, Kelvinbridge or the city centre (St Enoch, Buchanan Street or Cowcaddens) as there are loads of pubs to chose from here!